-To encourage continued patient participation and reduce COVID-19 transmission, DHCS continued telehealth and telephone allowances through December 2022.
+To encourage continued patient participation and reduce COVID-19 transmission, DHCS is continuing telehealth and telephone allowances until December 31, 2022.
 This temporary allowance includes the initial American Society of Addiction Medicine (ASAM) assessment and consultations between counselor and Licensed Practitioners of the Healing Arts (LPHA) to establish medical necessity, as well as all subsequent services after the establishment of medical necessity, in accordance with State allowances.
 Importantly, this includes:

-- Documentation must be included if services are delivered via telehealth or telephone; all other SAPC required documentation remains in place. - Ink or electronic signatures are not required if it is documented that the patient is participating via telephone or telehealth due to COVID-19. - Providers must obtain and document verbal or written consent before the use of telehealth or telephone services as outline in Business Professions Code section 2290.5 (b). - Calls do not need to originate from a Drug Medi-Cal (DMC) certified site during this COVID-19 emergency period. - Allowable staff positions, working within their scope of practice may deliver services via telehealth and/or telephone (i.e., assessment, treatment planning, crisis intervention, individual counseling, group counseling, collateral services, case management, Recovery Support Services, patient education) in any location that maintains patient confidentiality and patients may participate in telehealth services at any location of their choice.
+- Documentation must be included if services are delivered via telehealth or telephone; all other SAPC required documentation remains in place. - Ink or electronic signatures are not required if it is documented that the patient is participating via telephone or telehealth due to COVID-19. - Providers must obtain and document verbal or written consent before the use of telehealth or telephone services as outlined in Business Professions Code section 2290.5 (b). - Calls do not need to originate from a Drug Medi-Cal (DMC) certified site during this COVID-19 emergency period. - Allowable staff positions, working within their scope of practice, may deliver services via telehealth and/or telephone (i.e., assessment, treatment planning, crisis intervention, individual counseling, group counseling, collateral services, case management, Recovery Support Services, patient education) in any location that maintains patient confidentiality and patients may participate in telehealth services at any location of their choice. - The consultation between physician/LPHA and SUD counselor to review the assessment to establish the SUD diagnosis, medical necessity and level of care assignment may be conducted through a face to face, telehealth, or telephone discussion.